logsdail/logsdail.github.io/sphinx-doc/fhiaims_meeting_2024/index.rst

 Tutorials
 ---------

+..
 This meeting will include a number of tutorials before the main sessions of talks.
-The topics of these tutorials are ultimately to be driven by what attendees wish to see tutorials on however there will be a session on the fundamentals of FHI-aims and how best to utilise the software.
+The topics of these tutorials are ultimately to be driven by what attendees wish to
+.. see tutorials on however there will be a session on the fundamentals of FHI-aims and how best to utilise the software.
+..
 Currently suggested topics include:
+..

-* A general introduction to FHI-aims
+.. * A general introduction to FHI-aims
-* Excited state calculations
+.. * Excited state calculations
-* ASI API
+.. * ASI API
-* MPE implicit solvation
+.. * MPE implicit solvation
-* Beyond DFT methods
+.. * Beyond DFT methods
-* Embedding
+.. * Embedding
+..
+..
 Other, more advanced tutorials may be available with enough interest and will be published here in due course.
+..

-**Full schedule TBA**
+.. **Full schedule TBA**

 .. .. include:: tutorials.rst

+Tutorials will run in a linear fashion form 09:00 to 12:00 on 15/05.
+The tutorials will cover, in order; an introduction to FHI-aims, hybrid DFT (including a discussion on performance optimisation), RPA and GW.
+These will be hands-on sessions and will require a precompiled FHI-aims binary and license.
+Simultaneously, there will also be expert offshoots to discuss particular methods or topics.
+A short break with coffee will occur at 10:30.

 Hack
 ----